deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 SMEP is enforced in two ways.

-The first is globally, SMEP is mandated on the OS through the 20th bit of the CR4 control register.
+The first is globally.
+SMEP is mandated through the OS via the 20th bit of the CR4 control register.

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_4.png" alt="">